Seirdy/seirdy.one/content/posts/website-best-practices.md

 Where long inline `<code>` elements can trigger horizontal scrolling, consider a scrollable `<pre>` element instead.
 Making a single element horizontally scrollable is far better than making the entire page scrollable in two dimensions.
 Hard-wrap code blocks so that they won't horizontally scroll in most widescreen desktop browsers.

 Be sure to test your hyphens with NVDA or Windows Narrator: these screen readers' pronunciation of words can be disrupted by poorly-placed hyphens.
-Balancing the need to adapt to narrow screens against the need to sound correctly to a screen reader is a complex matter.
-At least, it will be until [NVDA bug 9343](https://github.com/nvaccess/nvda/issues/9343) gets resolved.
+Balancing the need to adapt to narrow screens against the need to sound correctly to a screen reader is a complex matter.[^20] The best place to insert a hyphen is between compound words.
+For example, splitting "Firefighter" into "Fire-fighter" is quite safe.
+Beyond that, try listening to hyphenated words in NVDA to ensure they remain clear.

 ### Keeping text together